B.A. concentration in Literary Studies

 - Study literature in different historical, cultural, biographical, formal, and theoretical contexts

-- See writing and literature as something that can enrich, complicate, and transform the human experience
+- See how writing and literature can enrich, complicate, and transform the human experience

 - Produce original reading and writing projects

 Learn More in the Catalog

 Learn more about this major in the catalog.
 If you are an existing student, be sure to look at the catalog for the year you entered Otterbein.

 |1.
 Students read broadly across a variety of periods, genres, forms, movements, cultures, and media.||Knowledgeable, Multi-literate|

 |2.
 Students read closely and interpretively to extract and construct meaning; attend to structures and strategies of texts; and participate in a community of readers.||Multi-literate, Engaged|

 |3.
 Students produce clear, graceful, fluent writing that is attuned to context, audience, purpose, and genre conventions.||Knowledgeable, Multi-literate|